Jump to navigation

 Co-pay Costs: Children ages 18 and younger do not pay co-pays.

-This waiver provides habilitative services for children and youth in foster care who have a developmental disability and extraordinary needs.
+This waiver provides services for children and youth who have an intellectual or developmental disability and extraordinary needs that put them at risk of, or in need of, out of home placement.

 In order to apply for this waiver you must: